Quasinormal modes of a charged loop quantum black hole: Conclusions and discussions

-Looking forward, it would be interesting to extend this analysis to other types of perturbative fields, such as electromagnetic or gravitational perturbations, and to explore more general models with different types of quantum gravity corrections.
+Future studies should extend this work to rotating LQG-BHs (e.g., quantum Kerr analogs), where frame-dragging and ergoregion instabilities may amplify quantum spectral features.
 Further, a deeper understanding of the physical mechanism behind the overtone outburst and the role of different parameters in governing this phenomenon could shed light on new physics beyond GR.

 \acknowledgments